jjadeb/UBCSalary/README.md

 **For gender training data**:

-This data is not already in the data folder as it was too large to upload to GitHub.
+This data should already in the data folder but if it isn't it can be added by following these steps:

 Go to the following link: [https://www150.statcan.gc.ca/t1/tbl1/en/tv.action?pid=1710014701](https://www150.statcan.gc.ca/t1/tbl1/en/tv.action?pid=1710014701)
 Download the data with the largest time period possible (1991-2021 chosen for this analysis).